-Every vacation rental has a different low season, due to local seasonal demand.
-So while a ski chalet in the Alps may consider the warm summer months as off peak, a beach vacation rental is likely to be less popular in cooler winter months.
+Every vacation rental has a different off-season due to location and local seasonal demand.
+While a ski cabin in the mountains may recognize the warm summer months as off-peak, a beach vacation rental is likely to be less popular in the cooler winter months.

 As a vacation rental owner, it’s your job to define exactly what time of year your low season takes place, and implement your off-peak marketing strategy accordingly.

 Check out these 10 important tips to boost reservations and those all-important bonus bookings in the off-season.

 When does the low season start for your accommodation?
 When does your high season start?
 Do you have a mid-season?
 The answer to these questions will depend on the location of your property and the guests you host.

 A vacation rental in Aspen, Colorado, will get most of its bookings during the winter months.
 In this case, the low season will start the moment the snow melts.
 On the other hand, for a tourist home in Florida, the situation will be the opposite: the arrival of summer will mark the beginning of the high season.

 Your task as an owner is to know and clearly define the low season dates for your accommodation, because only then will you be able to implement an effective strategy for those months.

 2. Adjust off-season prices